GMAT Score Below 680? Here’s a List of 15 Top B-Schools That You Can Get Into!Aishwarya Pandey

 A score lower than 720 does not bar you from applying to top schools like Harvard, Columbia or INSEAD, it just makes the admission committee shift their eyes onto the other parts of your application.
 Making it a little harder to get into these schools if you don’t have impressive credentials.

-If you’ve taken the test and gotten a GMAT exam total marks below 680, then worry not.
+If you’ve taken the test and gotten a GMAT exam with total marks below 680, then worry not.
 650 – 680 stands between the 70th to 85th percentile, and you’ve made a good attempt.
 Now, you have two options.
 Either you retake the GMAT to improve your GMAT exam total marks, or you apply to universities with your current score.

 All about Admission with GMAT Score :

 Your undergraduate GPA and GMAT score are a reflection of your academic capabilities, and you should try to get on the positive side of this.
 If you have a great undergrad CGPA and a fairly decent GMAT score, you might get into top universities.
 However, if your college GPA isn’t on the high side, a great GMAT score becomes a necessity to prove that you are serious about your studies.
 The GMAT can be taken 5 times in a year, and you can choose the scores you’d like to send universities, meaning that they won’t know about all your previous attempts.
-While there are many MBA programs for a 680 GMAT score, if you think that you have the time and can do better in your next try, by all means, do write the GMAT again.
+While there are many MBA programs for a 680 GMAT score, if you think that you have the time and can do better on your next try, by all means, do write the GMAT again.

 Most applications that are accepted by universities are those that are close to the B-school’s average GMAT score.
 So, make it a point to apply to these institutes for a higher chance of selection.
 But do try your hand at some elite business schools too, most of them have a GMAT score range starting from 600 or 620 including Wharton, London Business School, INSEAD, ISB and Ross School of Business.